josdejong/svelte-jsoneditor/README.md

 JSONEditor.prototype.expand(path: JSONPath, callback?: (relativePath: JSONPath) => boolean = expandSelf): Promise<void>
 ```

 Expand or collapse paths in the editor.
 All nodes along the provided `path` will be expanded and become visible (rendered).
 So for example collapsed sections of an array will be expanded.
 Using the optional `callback`, the node itself and some or all of its nested child nodes can be expanded too.
-The `callback` function only iterates over the visible items of arrays and not over any of the collapsed items.
+The `callback` function only iterates over the visible sections of an array and not over any of the collapsed sections.
+By default, the first 100 items of an array are visible and rendered.

 Examples: